Soffritto

 METHOD:

 You can use a food processor to mince all the vegetables except the onion.
-(Onions will simply liquefy in a processor or blender.
-Chop the onions by hand using a very sharp knife.)
-For the other vegetables, process until pieces are quite small but be sure to stop before they start to liquefy.
+(Onions will liquefy in a processor or blender, so chop them by hand with a very sharp knife.)
+For the other vegetables, pulse until finely chopped but stop before they begin to release too much liquid.

-Cook gently, stirring every so often to prevent sticking, until the vegetables turn a golden straw color.
-This can take up to 45 minutes.
+Cook gently, stirring occasionally to prevent sticking, until the vegetables turn a golden straw color.
+This may take up to 45 minutes.
+At this point, the soffritto is ready to use, refrigerate, or freeze.

-Keeps a week in the refrigerator or about 6 months in the freezer.
+Soffritto keeps for about a week in the refrigerator, or up to 6 months in the freezer.

-For a classic mirepoix, the vegetables would be cooked in butter or a mixture of oil and butter.
-Leeks might make a showing as well.
-Mirepoix can refer to the ingredients in the raw, whereas soffritto seems to always refer to the cooked preparation.
-Mirepoix would not contain fennel, and the traditional ratio for a mirepoix is 2:1:1-onion, celery, and carrots.
+• For a classic mirepoix, the vegetables are cooked in butter (or a mix of butter and oil), and leeks sometimes make an appearance.
+Mirepoix may also refer to the raw vegetable mix, whereas soffritto usually means the cooked preparation.
+Mirepoix doesn’t include fennel, and its traditional ratio is 2:1:1—onion, celery, and carrots.

 YIELD: 4 cups